Adversarial Estimation of Assortment Probabilities under Independence Structure: Application to Estimating the Average Treatment Effects under Multiple Binary Treatments

 Assumption \ref{ass:causal:extra} imposes the standard unconfoundness assumption and a version of the overlapping condition.
-It allows for some combination of treatments to be very common but no combination is exceedingly rare relative to the case treatments are assigned independently.
-The condition on the estimation of the conditional mean is a high level standard condition that implicitly impose sufficiently smoothness.
+Since we allow $M$ to go to infinity, the traditional overlapping condition for generalized propensity scores (i.e. $\eta<e_t(x)<1-\eta$ for $\forall x\in\mathcal{X}, t\in\{0,1\}^M$, where $\eta\in(0,1)$ is a constant) doesn't hold.
+Instead, we impose condition (ii) of Assumption \ref{ass:causal:extra}, which allows for some assortment of treatments to be common but no assortment is exceedingly rare relative to the case where treatments are assigned independently.
+Condition (iii) on the conditional mean estimation ensures sufficient smoothness. \begin{theorem} Suppose Assumptions \ref{ass:iid-min-den}, \ref{ass:moment-assumptions}, \ref{ass:smoothness-assumptions}, \ref{ass:local-linear}, \ref{ass:causal:extra} hold.
+Suppose $\kappa_{x,\bar{c}}$ is bounded away from zero, $\bar{K}_2 + K_{\alpha,1} + K_{\alpha,2}/\xi^2\leq C'$ and $\mathcal{A}_x(\hat{\alpha})$ is constructed as before.
+Additionally, suppose that $0<\gamma\leq\frac{1}{4}$, $\psi_NN^\gamma<1$, $\psi_NN^\gamma\to0$, and for some constant $C$,